CMSgov/beneficiary-fhir-data/apps/bfd-model-idr/README.md

 <!-- TODO: Provide an official location for downloading synthetic claims data -->
 > [!IMPORTANT]
-> Synthetic claims data is _much_ larger in size relative to patient data, and so it is not stored in the repository under `./synthetic-data`.
+> Synthetic claims data is _much_ larger in size relative to patient data, and so only a subset is stored in the repository under `../bfd-pipeline-idr/test-samples` and `../bfd-pipeline-idr/test-samples2`.
 If you are looking to regnerate this data, please reach out in #bfd so that the existing dataset can be provided to you.
+Or ask about the `../bfd-pipeline-idr/extract-idr.sh` workflow to extract the snowflake data yourself.

 #### `claims_generator.py` usage